The Love Island library: These are all the Love Islanders with book deals

-Late last year Ovie released his self help memoir “You Are Dope” which includes a bunch of advice on how to achieve “dopeness”.
+In 2020 Ovie released his self help memoir “You Are Dope” which includes a bunch of advice on how to achieve “dopeness”.
 It goes into detail about his life growing up and his love of basketball.
 Ovie attempts to teach the reader ways of how to have a positive and successful life.

 The book also includes details about his previous three relationships and slightly touches on Love Island but doesn’t go into that much detail about the show.

 Right I did not know this but all the way back in 2018 Chris Hughes released his life story in a book called “You Bantering Me?”.
 So not shocked by the title.